Ah, love, let us be true

 I wish to answer the nut of that question in this analysis.
 My effort necessarily must be limited by two considerations.
 First, a multiplicity of deep responses is already available in the usual categories: political, economic, sociological, military, and intellectual.
 Academic incentives being what they are, these broad divisions have been subdivided into their constituents down to the hair’s breadth and tilted to satisfy the current investigative climate.
 My interest here as everywhere is to assume my reader can find more than enough information on the trees, branches, and leaves but is nevertheless lacking the one essential map to the entire forest.
 The key to a deeper understanding lies in the warrants the actors in the drama brought to the stage.
-And though any historical era may with profit be examined by these means, the Victorian era, particularly the last half of the nineteenth century, is unique in the employment of its warrants for moral goodness (see “What Do We Mean by ‘Morality’?”).
+These involve the preferences that moved the intentionality of the persons who molded and responded to the events of the age.
+Its presumption of moral agency runs counter to the fuzzy determinism of contemporary historians that seeks to find the pressure points on intention, to reduce it to motivations beyond the control of the individuals who made the history.
+Some truth attaches to that methodology, of course.
+We are all moved by forces beyond our control, but our own experience informs us of how we respond to them with conscious purpose, moved by axioms of commitment and justifications that warrant our preferences to ourselves and, in the case of historical figures, to posterity (see “What Counts as Justification?“).
+And though any historical era may with profit be examined by these means, the Victorian era, particularly the last half of the nineteenth century, is unique in the employment of its warrants for moral preference (see “What Do We Mean by ‘Morality’?”).
 It faced a clash of positions it could neither reconcile nor ignore, though its opinion makers tried to do both.
-Worse, it is doubtful they fully understood this discord, living as they did in the eye of the hurricane whose intensity they had not predicted and whose future path they could not know.
+Worse, it is doubtful they fully appreciated this discord, living as they did in the eye of the hurricane whose intensity they had not predicted and whose future path they could not know.
+They responded intentionally but without real consistency.
 My second consideration is that this clash, poorly examined in itself, has profoundly influenced our own age when “ignorant armies clash by night.”
-In truth, the situation has worsened because the Victorian Age has been mistaken by its postmodernist critics (see “Modernism and Its Discontents”) as a general epistemological crisis when it was in truth a moral one.
+In truth, the situation has worsened because the Victorian Age has been mistaken by its postmodernist critics as a general epistemological crisis when it was in truth a moral one (see “Modernism and Its Discontents”).
 Their critique has removed from consideration the very tools necessary to repair the breach (see “Postmodernism’s Unsettling Disagreements”).
 It is not that that “the centre cannot hold.”
-There is no center, at least in the sense the Victorians thought of it: as a unifying moral imperative.
+There is no center, at least in the sense the Victorians thought of it: as a unifying moral imperative appealing to trust or conscious sanction.
 We read in the despair of Arnold and Yeats a message in a bottle floating up from the distant past to our own stormy present.
 The challenge is to seek the source of their despair and, having traced its effect on their world, examine its dangers to ours.

 Now from the superior vantage point of our own interests, some of us might challenge such a rosy picture of natural science, seeing buried in its discoveries the seeds of exploitation of native peoples and the environment, in its inventions the means to destroy social harmony.
 That condemnation has merit, yet framing it relies on the very modernist justifications that it condemns, calling as it does for analysis and evidence to support or dispute.
-That argument highlights the growing gap between what might be called “common sense” and the increasing standardization of scientific endeavor.
-Victorians were slow to recognize that reason and science are not synonymous, for the latter requires a very narrow refinement of the former, and that narrowing precludes an empirical evaluation of empiricism itself.
+But as a judgment on science, it can never be either justified or refuted by the science it judges.
+That vital point highlights two distinctions that could only arise from the refinements of thinking produced by the standardization of scientific endeavor.
+First, Victorians were slow to recognize that reason and science are not synonymous, for the latter requires a very careful employment of the former.
+At the beginning of the nineteenth century, anyone could be a naturalist, a careful observer of nature, using the same methodology and categorizations of experience Aristotle had used to examine everything from termites to tyrants.
+By the end of the century, the kind of observing and thinking scientists were employing seemed unavailable to ordinary reasoning about experience.
+Secondly, a realization only gradually dawned — and perhaps has not yet fully arisen — that this same refinement of effort precludes an empirical evaluation of empiricism itself.
 Neither Victorians’ admiration nor our own doubts about the goodness of science can be warranted by the same means science uses to understand phenomena.
 Science cannot find goodness beyond utility, cannot issue judgments of quality or morality.
 Yes, it can find a good material with which to construct an elevator cable or prevent sunburn, but it cannot use those methods to decree that the cable should be made or the sunburn prevented.
 It can extend life, but it cannot demonstrate by its method that life should be extended.
 And that proved an insuperable problem.
 As its truth-finding methods were narrowed by the ever tighter rules of empirical inquiry culminating by the time of Victoria’s death in the mature academic scientific disciplines we all now know, that same constriction of methodology shucked off any hope of goodness claims discoverable by natural science.
 At the very moment when it mastered the most reliable means to know truth, or at least some kinds of truth, its means of mastery precluded any examination of any goodness beyond simple utility (see “What Do We Mean by Good?”).

 That longing remained unrequited for many in the Victorian era as it does today because authority had long since lost its aura of certainty.
 Persons might still attach themselves to it, but the zeitgeist required them to plumb their own sense of moral responsibility before forming that attachment, always recognizing those alternatives that now presented themselves as living options to be hypothetically calculated and rationally rejected so that an affiliation with authority might be continued (see “Toward a Public Morality”).
 But that prudential calculation was in itself an expression of doubt that only individuals’ moral agency could overrule, putting authority perpetually under assault by the axioms of modernism that presented a buffet of alternatives to those sheltering from the storm of change in the bulwarks of tradition.
 This tension expressed itself in the repetitive efforts of Victorian thinkers to present the components of tradition as separate appendages of a single body of authority as though parents, church, culture, and God had spoken the same words with the same voice.
 But as Victorianism matured, this proved an effort increasingly desperate and ineffectual.
 One cannot read the literature of that era without being struck by the strained attempt to unify the claims of its authorities into a single sweeping justification rooted in tradition, nor to observe the untidy outcomes of such an effort as the winds of change battered the old fortifications.
 By the middle of Victoria’s reign, the stress of maintaining the forms of traditional authority while also acknowledging the source of moral power in individual reasoning began moving toward crisis.